We are looking for essays of no more than 1,200 words, engaging with one of the following questions:

 3. Authors can be of any nationality and based anywhere in the world.
 They must be aged between 15-18 years old by the closing date of the competition.

 4. Essays must be an original work and submitted in English, using 12 pt font, double line spaced, Calibri font or similar.
+You must not use the assistance of Artificial Intelligence to write your essay.
+If used, your essay will be disqualified.

 5. The essay must not exceed 1,200 words.